& Mechanism

 WO2019202345, page no. 36

-Moffatt oxidation could be carried out on large-scale.
+Moffatt oxidation is not a convenient reaction on large-scale.
 However, the reaction involves the liberation of 1 eq. gas, Me2S (dimethylsulphide) and appropriate safety controls are to be ensured while performing manufacturing.
 This reaction results in a by-product namely Dicyclohexylurea that often poses problems during isolation.

 - The liberation of gas viz., malodrous dimethylsulphide (Me2S) is to be handled appropriately